lilyinstarlight/python-fooster-web/README.md

 web.py
 ======
-web.py is a small, thread-pooled web server utilizing the built-in Python socketserver.
+web.py is a small, process-pooled web server utilizing the built-in Python socketserver.
 It is designed from the ground up to be well structured, to conform to the HTTP/1.1 standard, and to allow for easy creation of a RESTful interface.

 [![Build Status](http://img.shields.io/travis/fkmclane/web.py.svg)](https://travis-ci.org/fkmclane/web.py) [![Coverage Status](https://img.shields.io/coveralls/fkmclane/web.py.svg)](https://coveralls.io/r/fkmclane/web.py)